Nicola Collins, Team Manager, Cancer Care Team

 Testicular cancer – the symptoms and treatment

-Classed as one of the less common cancers, testicular cancer affects around 2,400 men each year.1 Nikki Porges, registered nurse in our 24/7 health support line for members, explores the symptoms to look out for, how it’s diagnosed and the treatment for testicular cancer.
+Classed as one of the less common cancers, testicular cancer affects around 2,400 men each year.1 Nicola Collins, team manager of our Cancer Care Team, explores the symptoms to look out for, how it’s diagnosed and the treatment for testicular cancer.

 Who does testicular cancer affect?

 Testicular cancer can affect anyone with testicles.
-This includes men, trans (transgender) women, and anyone assigned male at birth.2 According to Cancer Research UK, those under 30 years old are more likely to be affected3 with those most common age group being those between 15 and 49 years old.4
+This includes men, trans (transgender) women, and anyone assigned male at birth.
+It is most likely to happen between the ages of 25 and 40.2

 Symptoms of testicular cancer